2014 Delray Beach International Tennis Championships

-The 2014 Delray Beach International Tennis Championships is a professional tennis tournament played on hard courts.
+The 2014 Delray Beach International Tennis Championships was a professional tennis tournament played on hard courts.
 It is the 22nd edition of the tournament, and was part of the World Tour 250 series of the 2014 ATP World Tour.
 It took place in Delray Beach, Florida in the United States between February 17 and February 23, 2013.
 Seventh-seeded Marin Čilić won the singles title.